3.5 Transactions

 Each row in the transaction table corresponds to a single blockchain operation and includes the following details:

-• Value: The fiat equivalent (usually in USD) of the transaction value paid by the user for the tokens.
+| Value | The fiat equivalent (usually in USD) of the transaction value paid by the user for the tokens. |

-• Tokens: The number of tokens received or intended to be received as part of the transaction.
+| Tokens | The number of tokens received or intended to be received as part of the transaction. |

-• Payment Transaction Hash: The unique blockchain identifier for the user's payment (e.g., in USDT).
-Clicking this hash opens the transaction details on blockchain explorer, allowing admins to confirm the payment was processed on-chain.
+| Payment tx hash | The unique blockchain identifier for the user’s payment (e.g., in USDT).
+Clicking this hash opens the transaction details on the blockchain explorer, allowing admins to confirm the payment was processed on-chain. |

-• Token Transaction Hash: The blockchain transaction hash for the actual transfer of tokens to the user.
-This, too, links to blockchain explorer, verifying the receipt of tokens.
+| Tokens tx hash | The blockchain transaction hash for the actual transfer of the tokens to the user.
+This links to a blockchain explorer, verifying the receipt of tokens. |

-• Transaction Time: The exact timestamp (in UTC) when the transaction occurred.
+| Transaction time | The exact timestamp (in UTC) when the transaction occurred. |

 3.5.3 Blockchain Integration